Hwa Chong Institution: Special programmes

 In 2013, the Special Science and Maths Talent programme (SSMT) was introduced to the SMTP curriculum to train talented students in areas such as physics and biology.

 Sexuality and relationship education programmes are also conducted.

-School Information Systems
+School information systems

 Integrated e-Message Board (iEMB)

 The Integrated e-Message Board (iEMB) serves as Hwa Chong Institution's official platform for disseminating school-wide announcements and notices.
 All students, parents, and staff are instructed to check their iEMB daily for important updates.
 The iEMB platform supports modern web browsers including Internet Explorer, Firefox, and Google Chrome.
+However, as of January 2026, it is no longer being used by students.

 Intelligent School Portal (ISP)

 The Intelligent School Portal (ISP) functions as HCI's centralized administrative and academic gateway for students, staff, and parents.
 Users can access account settings, manage personal information, view examination results, register for co-curricular activities (CCAs), and submit out-of-campus requests.

 Login credentials for the ISP are identical to those used for iEMB, allowing seamless access across platforms.
 The ISP is essential for daily school operations and communication among all user groups.